Conn Smythe: Return to Toronto

 Following the war, Smythe returned to Toronto.
-With his accrued Army salary and the proceeds from the sale of his homestead plot, he started a sand and gravel business.
-For a while, the venture became a partnership with Frank Angotti, who owned a paving business.
+With his accrued Army salary and the proceeds from the sale of his homestead plot, he started a sand and gravel business in a partnership with Frank Angotti, who owned a paving business.
 To support the need for sand and gravel, Smythe bought land northwest of Toronto for a sand pit.
 He returned to the University of Toronto and finished his civil engineering degree in 1920, marrying Irene during the school year.
 Smythe and his paving business partner split, and Smythe retained the sand and gravel business.
-The company was named C. Smythe Limited and the company slogan was "C. Smythe for sand," which he had painted on his trucks, the lettering in white on the blue of the trucks.
+The company was renamed C. Smythe Limited and the company slogan was "C. Smythe for sand," which he had painted on his trucks, the lettering in white on the blue of the trucks.
 Frank Selke, who had moved to Toronto, was one of Smythe's first employees in the business.
 Irene took sand and gravel orders over the phone while also caring for the couple's newborn son, Stafford.
-Smythe would own the business until 1961.
+Smythe owned the business until 1961.

-In the evenings, Smythe coached the University of Toronto varsity team, and it was through his coaching of this team that he became involved in the NHL.
-The team traveled regularly to the Boston area for games against local colleges, with great success.
+In the evenings, Smythe coached the University of Toronto varsity team, a side job that led to his involvement in the NHL.
+The Varsity Blues traveled regularly to the Boston area for games against local colleges, with great success.
 In 1926, Boston Bruins owner Charles Adams recommended Smythe to Col. John S. Hammond, who oversaw the new New York Rangers franchise for its owners, Madison Square Garden.
 Hammond hired Smythe as general manager and coach, and tasked him with putting together a team.
 But on October 27, 1926, before the Rangers had played a regular-season game, Hammond fired Smythe in favour of Lester Patrick.
 Smythe believed Hammond fired him because of his refusal to sign two-time NHL scoring champion Babe Dye, against Hammond's wishes.
 Smythe thought Dye was not a team player.